Welcome to the Kentucky Coroner's Association!

 If you provide the State Medical Examiner with the death certificate, we will report the case for you.
 If we receive no response, you will be responsible for reporting the case to KSP and Vital Statistics.

-The Kentucky Office of Vital Statistics offers funeral facility training and medical certifier face-to-face training sessions on how to register and file death certificates through the use of KY-EDRS.
+With the January 1, 2015 deadline approaching for all death certificates to be filed electronically, the Kentucky Office of Vital Statistics is offering two-hour funeral facility training and medical certifier face-to-face training sessions on how to register and file death certificates through the use of KY-EDRS.
 The following training dates are currently scheduled:

 June 11, 2014 Wednesday 9-11 a.m.
 EDT

 July 09, 2014 Wednesday 9-11 a.m.
 EDT